Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Generalization to longer blocks

-(3) The number of 2- and 4-domains is of the same order as the number of 5- and 1-domains, upper bounded by $c/(\sqrt{t}\log{(bt)})$.\\
+(3) The number of 2- and 4-domains is of the same order as the number of 5- and 1-domains, upper bounded by $c/(\sqrt{t}\log{(bt)})$.

 Let us start with (1).
 We argue by contradiction.
 The final state cannot be $q=1$ and $q=5$, and if it is $q=4$, by symmetry, it should be $q=2$ with an equal probability, and hence the system at large times should be in a state with coarsening 4-type and 2-type domains of typical size $\sim t^{1/2}$ (this is the Leyvraz and Redner picture again).
 However, 4-type and 2-type domains cannot be in contact due to the un-eliminable 3-domains between them.
 However, the 2- and 4-domains {\it can} be eliminated by these 3-domains surrounding them on both sides, and hence the proposed late-time configurations are unstable to takeover by the 3-domains.
-Hence the final state is a uniform $q=3$ state with probability $1$ in the thermodynamic limit.\\
+Hence the final state is a uniform $q=3$ state with probability $1$ in the thermodynamic limit.

-The late-time state looks (schematically) like this: \beq 33\dots333\ob222\oa33\dots33\oa4444\oa55\ob44\dots44\ob33\dots \eeq There are large 3-type domains, tiny and rare 1- and 5-domains, and 2- and 4-domains of a characteristic size as yet undetermined.
+The late-time state looks (schematically) like this: \beq 33\dots333\ob222\oa33\dots33\oa4444\oa55\ob44\dots4\ob33\dots \eeq There are large 3-type domains, tiny and rare 1- and 5-domains, and 2- and 4-domains of a characteristic size as yet undetermined.
 The density of 1- and 5-type domains, call it $n_1(t)$, decays at least as fast as $1/(t^{1/2}\log{(t)})$.
-Denote the density of 2- and 4-type domains as $n_2(t)$ and that of 3-type domains as $n_3(t)$.\\
+Denote the density of 2- and 4-type domains as $n_2(t)$ and that of 3-type domains as $n_3(t)$.

-To show (2), namely that the value of $\overline{\alpha}_3$ approaches $1/2$ for large times, we can apply the same reasoning as in section III, namely that it is given by the steady-state value of the process $(\alpha^{old}_1 + \alpha^{old}_2)\mod{(2)} \rightarrow \alpha^{new}$.\\
+To show (2), namely that the value of $\overline{\alpha}_3$ approaches $1/2$ for large times, we can apply the same reasoning as in section III, namely that it is given by the steady-state value of the process $(\alpha^{old}_1 + \alpha^{old}_2)\mod{(2)} \rightarrow \alpha^{new}$.

 We proceed to (3).
 We have two types of 2-domains: those with $\alpha=0$ have a 3-domain on one side and a 1-domain on the other, while those with $\alpha=1$ have 3-domains on both sides.
-(We can neglect the number of 2-domains with 1-domains on both sides.)
-The same goes for 4-domains, with the result that $\overline{\alpha}_2 = \overline{\alpha}_4 <1$. \\
+(We can neglect the number of 2-domains with 1- or 5-domains on both sides, as that would require annihilation of 3-domains in between.)
+The same goes for 4-domains, with the result that $\overline{\alpha}_2 = \overline{\alpha}_4 \leq 1$ as $t \rightarrow \infty$.
+Assuming the Independent Interval Approximation, $\overline{\alpha}_2 = 1- n_1(t)/n_2(t)$.
+Now consider two cases:

-The system can now be considered to be made of only 2-, 3- and 4-domains.
-The 1- and 5-domains can now be neglected, as their presence is captured by assigning $\alpha=0$ to the 2- and 4-domains adjacent to them.
-We have thus reduced our $q=5$ system to the one studied in the previous section, with $q=3$.
-We know for sure that $\overline{\alpha}_2 \ge \overline{\alpha}_3$.
-We consider two cases:\\